11ty/11ty-website/src/docs/languages/webc.md

 Use `webc:for` to loop over data with HTML.
 It works with Objects and any [Iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#built-in_iterables) (String, Array, Map, Set, etc).

-The syntax should feel familiar to folks
+The syntax should feel similar to JavaScript’s `for` statement.

 #### Arrays (or any other Iterable)